qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 .. tip:: **Creating an attribute table for a new GRASS vector layer**

-   If you want to assign attributes to your digitized geometry features, make sure to create an attribute table with columns before you start digitizing (see Figure  `grass_digitizing_table`_).
+   If you want to assign attributes to your digitized geometry features, make sure to create an attribute table with columns before you start digitizing (see figure_grass_digitizing_5_).

 .. _grass_digitizing: